Choreopoem: History

 Ntozake Shange innovated the genre in 1974 in Berkeley, California at the women's bar “Bacchanal”.
 It was in the Bay where she was working with a group of women that consisted of dancers, musicians, and poets.
-During this time, Shange trained in dance with Sawyer, Mock, and Halifu Osumare, who were credited with helping usher Shange into her passion for dance.
+During this time, Shange trained in dance with Sawyer, Ed Mock, and Halifu Osumare, who were credited with helping usher Shange into her passion for dance.
 The concept of choreopoem initially descends from ancient West and Central African traditions however, Shange's modern and diasporic configuration of the practice stemmed not only from an homage to her African roots, but also from her participation in women's studies, dance, and poetry, which all conflated to create her Black American and Atlantic interdisciplinary genre.

-Influenced by women from the Black Arts Movement, based on Black Nationalism that encouraged black separatism, and the feminist arts movement, which focused on using art of various mediums as acts against war and in favor of civil and homosexual rights, Shange was inspired by the Black Arts Movement and the many women of the movement in the late 1960s who were using their work to challenge the Black Aesthetic's disposition and centering of Black patriarchy and masculinity.
+Influenced by women from the Black Arts Movement, based on Black Nationalism that encouraged black separatism, and the feminist arts movement, which focused on using art of various mediums as acts against war and in favor of civil and queer rights, Shange was inspired by the Black Arts Movement and the many women of the movement in the late 1960s who were using their work to challenge the Black Aesthetic's disposition and centering of Black patriarchy and masculinity.
 Thus, her genre and praxis created an explorative and central space for Black Women's various and complex experiences, in a personal, familiar, yet crafted language and voice.
 Her genre of choreopoem substantiated processes of narrative creation beyond what existed in both European Western theatrical dance practices and in the Black Theatre tradition alike.
 She understood and criticized the Black Theatre tradition's role in recreating Eurocentric frameworks of creativity and thought within Black communities.
 She urged Black artists to look to Afrocentric, interdisciplinary, and alternative forms of artistic communication and structures instead.

 During summer 1974, while working with choreographer Paula Moss, Shange created about twenty poems that were understood as a larger choreographic project.
 During this time, her first formal, published, and most renowned choreopoem for colored girls who have considered suicide/when the rainbow is enuf, was developed.
 Working closely with choreographer Dianne McIntyre, Shange was able to confront her childhood experiences through movement.
 McIntyre helped to choreograph for colored girls with Shange, as they wanted to convey awareness and community through dance.
 The inclusion of movement and dance in a choreopoem was as essential to her as the poetry aspect.
 Shange described that "with dance (she) discovered (her) body more intimately than (she) had imagined possible."
 Shange’s emphasis on dance was a result of her experience with African dance and movement classes as well as her exposure to Santeria through dance and music as it relates to African dance.